Obituary of Norbert Frederick Holz

 Funeral Services will be held on Thursday, September 5, 2019 at 11:00am at St. Paul’s Ev.
 Lutheran Church 310 S. High St. Fort Atkinson, WI 53538.
 Military rites will be held at the church following the service.
 Friends may call at the church on Thursday from 10:00am until the time of the service.
 Interment will take place at the Southern Wisconsin Veterans Memorial Cemetery, Union Grove, WI on Tuesday, September 10, 2019.

 The family wishes to publicly thank the personnel at Home Again Assisted Living who showed him great care and concern.
 Also, the Rainbow Hospice staff was an invaluable presence and a blessing.
 As an expression of sympathy, and in lieu of flowers, you may wish to consider memorials to Rainbow Hospice in Johnson Creek or Lakeside Lutheran High School in Lake Mills, WI.

 The Nitardy Funeral Home, Fort Atkinson, WI is assisting the family, www.nitardyfuneralhome.com

-To send flowers to the family of Norbert Holz, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Norbert Holz, please visit Tribute Store